nsahloum/tempapirails/README.md

 - when a location is created, the current forecasted temperatures present on 7timer.info are automatically added

 ### 2. Read location(s):
-- List all locations:
+- List all locations (data listed: id of the location, latitude, longitude, date of creation, date of last update, name of location (slug))
 > GET request on: domain_name/locations

-- List one specific location:
+- List one specific location (data listed: id of the location, latitude, longitude, date of creation, date of last update, name of location (slug))
 > GET request on: domain_name/locations/slug_name

-Data listed :
-- id of the location
-- latitude
-- longitude
-- date of creation
-- date of last update
-- name of location (slug)

 example: domain_name/locations/brussels

-- List all forecasted temperatures for one location:
+- List all forecasted temperatures for one location (data listed: date, max forecasted, min forecasted)
 > GET request on: domain_name/slug_name

 example: domain_name/brussels